opensafely-core/job-server/docs/adr/0007-backup-policy.md

 In addition to the seven-day backups provided by our database cluster, we will use an external service to retain backups of the jobserver database for a longer period.
 The backup will be generated daily, and we will keep the last 90 days of backups.

+The choice of service to implement this backup is covered in [the sysadmin repo](https://github.com/ebmdatalab/sysadmin/pull/272).

 ## Consequences

 We will have a much bigger window to spot & recover from any data degradation issues.
 The daily backup file is currently ~39MB, which implies a total backup history of around 3.33GB.
 This will easily fit within current cloud storage allowance, and would only cost around $0.06/mo at current prices if we exceed our allowance.

+Also see the consequences of the impementation of this backup in [the sysadmin repo](https://github.com/ebmdatalab/sysadmin/pull/272).
+It will be stored in Frankfurt and will not be encrypted at rest.